wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/cassandra.md

 disableprevnext: true
 ---

-This page provides instructions for users on how to use pre- and post-backup rules with PX-Backup to achieve application-consistent backups for Cassandra in production.
+This page provides instructions for users on how to use pre- and post-backup rules with PX-Backup to achieve application-consistent backups for Cassandra on Kubernetes in production.

 On its own, Cassandra is resilient to node failures.
 However, you still need Cassandra backups to recover from the following scenarios: